Social Psychology, Doctor of Philosophy Degree

 - More Info: Visit the general course catalog

-The Interdisciplinary Ph.D.
-Program in Social Psychology has existed at the University of Nevada, Reno for almost forty years.
-The interdisciplinary committee, which operates this program, awards a Regents-approved Ph.D. degree in Social Psychology.
-Similar to all interdisciplinary graduate programs at the University of Nevada, the Social Psychology Program is an autonomous unit, located independent of its participating departments.
-The Program is administered by a committee comprised of representatives from across the University's various departments and colleges, including the College of Liberal Arts, the College of Business and Health Sciences.
+Our program has existed at the University of Nevada, Reno for almost forty years.
+The interdisciplinary committee, which operates the program, awards a Regents-approved Ph.D. degree in Social Psychology.
+Similar to all interdisciplinary graduate programs at the University of Nevada, the Social Psychology program is an autonomous unit, located independent of its participating departments.
+The program is administered by a committee comprised of representatives from across the University's various departments and colleges, including the College of Liberal Arts, the College of Business and the Division of Health Sciences.

 Faculty Research Interests